kulics/koral/book-en/basic-grammar.md

 E.g:
 ```
 i := 2         # cannot be changed
-j :i32 = 3     # do not use automatic derivation
+j: i32 = 3     # do not use automatic derivation
 ```

 ## Constant